-In our opinion, because of the effects of the matter discussed in the preceding paragraph, the financial statements referred to above do not present fairly, in conformity with accounting principles generally accepted in the United States of America, the financial position of each fund of Tri-County Interlocal Co-Op, School District K001, Carter County, Oklahoma as of June 30, 2012, or changes in financial position for the year then ended.
+In our opinion, because of the significance of the matter discussed in the "Basis for Adverse Opinion on U.S. Generally Accepted Accounting Principles" paragraph, the financial statements referred to in the first paragraph do not present fairly, in accordance with accounting principles generally accepted in the United States of America, the financial position of Tri-County Interlocal Co-Op, School District K001, Carter County, Oklahoma as of June 30, 2014, the changes in its financial position for the year then ended.